universalbit-dev/HArmadillium/host/readme.md

 ---

 #### **What is `/etc/hosts`?**
 The `/etc/hosts` file is a local configuration file used to map hostnames to IP addresses.
 It provides a static way to resolve hostnames without relying on an external DNS server.
-This is especially useful during initial setups or in environments where DNS is unavailable.
+This is especially useful in small networks or clusters where DNS may not be available or desired.

 ---